 Eventually, the CODASYL approach lost its popularity as simpler, easier-to-work-with systems came on the market.

-IBM had invested heavily in the IMS model, and wasn’t terribly interested in Codd’s ideas.
-Fortunately, some people who didn’t work for IBM “were” interested.
+IBM had invested heavily in the IMS model and wasn’t terribly interested in Codd’s ideas.
+Fortunately, some people who didn’t work for IBM were interested.
 In 1973, Michael Stonebraker and Eugene Wong (both then at UC Berkeley) made the decision to research relational database systems.
-The project was called INGRES (Interactive Graphics and Retrieval System), and successfully demonstrated a relational model could be efficient and practical.
-INGRES worked with a query language known as QUEL, in turn, pressuring IBM to develop SQL in 1974, which was more advanced (SQL became ANSI and OSI standards in 1986 1nd 1987).
+The project was called INGRES (Interactive Graphics and Retrieval System) and successfully demonstrated a relational model could be efficient and practical.
+INGRES worked with a query language known as QUEL, in turn, pressuring IBM to develop SQL in 1974, which was more advanced (SQL became ANSI and OSI standards in 1986 and 1987).
 SQL quickly replaced QUEL as the more functional query language.

-“Not only” does it handle structured and unstructured data, it can also process unstructured Big Data, very quickly.
+“Not only” does it handle structured and unstructured data, it can also process unstructured big data, very quickly.
 The widespread use of NoSQL can be connected to the services offered by Twitter, LinkedIn, Facebook, and Google.
-Each of these organizations store and process colossal amounts of unstructured data.
+Each of these organizations stores and processes colossal amounts of unstructured data.
 These are the advantages NoSQL has over SQL and RDBM Systems:

 - Higher scalability